top of page

 Fashioned from Cornish granite, water flows from the highest point along twisting troughs in two directions as it cascades, swirls and bubbles before meeting in a calm pool at the bottom.
 The water channels are bounded by low stone walls and you can sit with your feet in the stream.
 Children are actively encouraged to splash about, reflecting Princess Diana's inclusive outlook on life.
 Her death in a car crash in 1997 at the age of 36 prompted a national spell of mourning and the opening of the fountain in 2004 brought the Spencer and Windsor families together for the first time since the accident.
 I crossed the carriage drive into Kensington Gardens, which have been open to the public since 1841 Technically a separate Royal Park, the Gardens are fenced and are open only during daylight hours, whereas Hyde Park is accessible from 5 am until midnight all year round.
 I sought out the Albert Memorial - Queen Victoria’s towering tribute to her beloved husband, Prince Albert.
 One of London’s most spectacular landmarks, the 176-foot monument is covered with bright mosaics, glittering gold leaf and gemstones.
 It cost the equivalent of £15 million and the bill was met by public subscription.
 German-born Prince Albert died from typhoid fever in 1861 at the relatively young age of 42 and the tribute to the Consort was unveiled in 1872.
 The memorial shows Prince Albert holding the catalogue of the Great Exhibition, held in Hyde Park in 1851, which he inspired and helped to organise.
 Across the street stands the Royal Albert Hall - a grand concert venue that opened in 1871.
 The legendary dome-shaped venue seats around 5000 and hosts a wide range of performances, from ballet to heavy metal.
 I turned back into the interior of the Gardens and trekked up to Kensington Palace - the official London residence of the Prince & Princess of Wales.
 Certain areas can be viewed by the public but I didn't have time for a tour today.
 Worth considering next year.
 Queen Victoria was born at Kensington and lived here until she ascended the throne.
 A statue of the 18-year-old monarch (erected in 1893) stands by the entrance to the ticketed zone.
 I now angled my way towards the Italian Gardens at the top end of the Serpentine.
 An elaborate display of four basins, the gardens were created in the 1860s.
 They feature central rosettes carved in marble, the Tazza Fountain, and a collection of statues and urns.
 The gardens were restored to their original splendour in 2011.

 After having a look around, I followed the Serpentine to the bridge leading back into Hyde Park.
 On the way, I saw the charming Peter Pan Statue.
 Cast in bronze, the boy who never grew up has been standing here since 1912, surrounded by squirrels, rabbits, mice and fairies.
 The Serpentine Bridge has an art gallery at each end (free entry) but I didn't have time to visit today.
-In Hyde Park, I sought out the Hudson Memorial Bird Sanctuary, which required a bit of path navigation via Google Maps as there is no signpost.
+In Hyde Park, I sought out the Hudson Memorial Bird Sanctuary, which required a bit of path navigation through some light woodland via Google Maps as there are no relevant signposts.
 The peaceful site is dedicated to the 19th-century writer and naturalist, William Hudson.
 He helped to establish the RSPB and campaigned for wild areas in city parks at a time when they were nearly always neat and tidy.
 Today, the tranquil and secluded area is a refuge for smaller birds, such as robin, tits, blackbird, wren and goldcrest.
+The carved stone memorial sits behind a small area of lawn and pond.
+I sat for a short while and rested my legs.
+Traipsing around in the heat (with backpack) is a weary business.
+I followed minor paths through the centre of the work, working my way towards Speakers Corner, near Oxford Street and the Marble Arch.
+Hyde Park has hosted many pop/rock concerts over the years and preparations were well underway for a forthcoming event, forcing me to skirt the temporary perimeter fencing rather than take a natural straight line.
+A traditional site for public speeches and debates since the mid 1800s, Speaker's Corner enshrines the right to free speech and anyone can turn up unannounced to speak on any subject, as long as the police consider the content lawful.
+Across the road is the Animals at War Memorial.
+Unveiled by the Princess Royal in 2004, the site pays tribute to animals that died in wars and conflicts.
+The creatures commemorated range from mules silenced in the Burmese jungle in WW2 by having their vocal cords cut, to glow worms used by soldiers as a source of light to read maps in WW1.
+My Royal Parks tour was now complete and my original plan had been to walk the entire length of Oxford Street - London's main shopping thoroughfare - back towards King's Cross Station.
+I nixed this as I just couldn't face pounding the busy pavements for a couple of miles in the strong sunshine.
+Instead I jumped on the tube, found a shaded spot outside the terminus and fetched some food and drink to consume while waiting for the train home.

 Recent Posts